MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-arc-gateway.md

 ### Step 4: Verify that setup succeeded

-Once deployment validation starts, connect to the first server node from your cluster and open the Arc gateway log to monitor which endpoints are being redirected to the Arc gateway and which ones keep using your firewall or proxy.
-You can find the Arc gateway log in the *c:\programdata\AzureConnectedMAchineAgent\Log* folder.
+Once the deployment validation starts, connect to the first server node from your cluster and open the Arc gateway log to monitor which endpoints are being redirected to the Arc gateway and which ones keep using your firewall or proxy security solutions.
+You should find the Arc gateway log on *c:\programdata\AzureConnectedMAchineAgent\Log\arcproxy.log*.

   :::image type="content" source="media/deployment-azure-arc-gateway/connected-machine-agent-output.png" alt-text="Azure Arc gateway connected machine agent output window." lightbox="./media/deployment-azure-arc-gateway/connected-machine-agent-output.png":::